pottendo/pottendo-SK64-network/README_network.md

 * It allows interaction with most services on the World Wide Web
 * In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store and/or execute it on the C64.
 This means, files like PRG, SID, CRT, etc. may be downloaded from the internet and directly launched on the C64.
 This is tightly coupled to the Sidekick64 menu code as the possibility to launch is essential.

-Currently two example applications exist that make use of SKTP:
+Currently three example applications exist that make use of SKTP:
 ### CSDb Launcher
 Allows to browse latest releases and a couple of selected top lists to easily access attractive releases from the world of the C64 demo scene.
 ### Forum64 RSS Viewer